-- certain medications
+- use of certain medications

 You should always contact your doctor if you

-or changes on your skin.
+notice any growths on or changes to your skin.

 There are two kinds of purpura:

 nonthrombocytopenic and thrombocytopenic.
 Nonthrombocytopenic means that

 you have normal platelet levels in your blood.
-Thrombocytopenic means that you have a
+Thrombocytopenic means

 The following could cause nonthrombocytopenic

 - disorders that affect blood clotting

-- certain congenital disorders (present at or
+- certain congenital disorders, present at or

-before birth) such as rubella and cytomegalovirus
+before birth, such as rubella and cytomegalovirus

 - certain medications, including steroids and